orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control.md

 - All other operations (`read`, `update`, `delete`) are not available to anonymous users or logged in users without the `orbeon-admin` role.
 Users with the `orbeon-admin` role have
 - Users with the `orbeon-admin` role can perform any operations on the form data after they are logged in.

+Limitations:

+- Anonymous data entry does not support autosave.
+- As an administrator, you first have to login, for example by accessing Form Builder, before accessing published forms' Summary page (issue [#1292](https://github.com/orbeon/orbeon-forms/issues/1292)).